bennettmsherman/EECS425_Project1/Project1/README.txt

 Hello!
 First off, I did the extra credit/425 project and therefore utilized a client GUI (which should actually make your testing significantly easier).
 Also note that in the "doc" folder of my submission there are javadocs for each class, each function, and each member variable.
 This might help you sift through the code.
+- I used port 50048 (I'm in 325N, second in the roster).
+This is defaulted to in the client.

 This document is organized into several sections:
 1.)
 Code Organization